kmgowda/SBK/driver-mysql/README.md

 ```

-## MariaDB performance using MySQL driver of SBK
+## MariaDB performance Benchmarking using MySQL driver of SBK
 The MariaDB is MySQL complaint. you can use the mariadb jdbc driver to conduct the performance benchmarking.
 you can find the mysql docker images here: https://hub.docker.com/_/mariadb